th3james/Gale-Shapley-Stable-Matching-Algorithm/README.md

 # Gale Shapley Stable Matching Algorithm
-In this challenge you are tasked with matching the universities with their preferences in preferences.csv with the potential students with their preferences in students.csv.
+In this challenge you are tasked with matching the universities in universities.csv with the potential students in students.csv based on the preferences included in those files.

 ## Steps